spaceomid/Documentation/docs/DotNet Project Structure/Description.md

 ## Conclusion

 By following the Clean Architecture pattern, we can create applications that are modular, testable, and maintainable over time.
 In this document, we explored the four main layers of a .NET 7 project using Clean Architecture and how they interact with each other.
 We also provided a diagram to help you visualize the structure of your own projects.

-I hope this helps guide you as you develop your own .NET 7 projects using Clean Architecture!